UniFormal/uniformal.github.io/doc/language/implicit.md

 ## Composition

-When flattening, MMT adds all includes to T that arise by composing includes.
+When flattening T, MMT adds all includes to T that arise by composing includes.

-This is easiest to make precise by treating every include of S in T as a morphism:
+This is easiest to make precise by working with the morphism expressions corresponding to each include declaration of S in T:
 * plain include: the identity morphism of S
-* realization: T (as if T were a view from S to T)
+* plain realization: T (used as if T were a view from S to T)
 * defined include or realization: the definiens

-Now to compose two includes i from R to S and j from S to T, we compose the corresponding morphisms to m and simplify m.
+Now to compose two includes i from R to S and j from S to T, we compose the corresponding morphism expressions, say resulting in m, and simplify m.
 Then we undo the above correspondence, i.e., if m simplifies to:
 * an identity of R: a plain include
 * anything else: m is the definiens of
-  * a defined realization if j is a realization
+  * a defined realization if m refers to a realization into T
   * a defined include otherwise

-This yields the following table of 9 cases:
+The following table shows the 9 possible cases:
-Because of the different kinds of includes, we have to disitinguish the following 9 cases:

 |i: R to S |j: S to T| status ... | and definiens of composition: R to T | remark
 |-----|--------|-----|-------|----